Tagliapietra96/logger/README.md

 - **Backup and Archival:** Periodically export logs for long-term storage in .log or .csv format.
 - **Data Integration:** Export logs in .json format for integration with external tools such as ELK Stack or custom data pipelines.
 - **Auditing and Reporting:** Generate .csv exports filtered by date range or tags to create detailed audit trails or compliance reports.

+## Conclusion
+Thank you for exploring **Logger**, a lightweight yet powerful logging system designed to simplify log management for CLI applications.
+With its user-friendly API, flexible configuration options, and seamless SQLite integration, Logger helps keep your logs organized and accessible.
+Whether you're building a small utility or a robust command-line tool, Logger offers the essential features to track and analyze application events effectively.

+### Important Note ⚠️
+Please note that **Logger** has been thoroughly tested only in **CLI applications** running on **Unix-based systems** (Linux, macOS, etc.).
+While it may work in other environments—such as GUI applications or non-Unix platforms—there’s no guarantee of full compatibility or consistent behavior in these contexts.
+If you use Logger outside its tested environments, please proceed with caution, and feel free to share your experience.

+### Found a Bug?
+Have a Suggestion? 💡
+I am committed to making Logger as reliable and useful as possible, and your feedback is invaluable!
+If you encounter any bugs, unexpected behavior, or have ideas for new features, please open an **issue** on the [GitHub repository](https://github.com/Tagliapietra96/logger/issues).
+I’ll do my best to address your concerns and improve the library based on your input.

+### Acknowledgements 🙌
+Logger wouldn’t be what it is without the amazing contributions of these projects:

+- [Charmbracelet Lipgloss](https://github.com/charmbracelet/lipgloss): Provides elegant terminal styling, making the log output visually appealing.
+- [Gen2brain Beeep](https://github.com/gen2brain/beeep): Enables desktop notifications to ensure you never miss critical log events.

+I encourage you to visit their repositories, explore their features, and, if you find them useful, consider giving them a ⭐️ to show your support.

+### Support Logger ❤️
+If Logger has been helpful in your project, I’d be incredibly grateful if you could leave a **star** ⭐️ on the [GitHub repository](https://github.com/Tagliapietra96/logger).
+Your support means a lot and helps other developers discover and benefit from Logger.

+Thank you for choosing Logger, and happy logging! 🚀